5 Ways I invested my marketing budget when starting my small business

 Where I invested my marketing budget when starting my small business

-These five investments above are just a snapshot of the ones which have been significant for me in adding value and saving time.
-Have you made similar marketing investments or considering where you should start?
+These five investments above are just a snapshot of the ones that have been significant for me in adding value and saving time.
+Have you made similar marketing investments, or are you considering where you should start?
 Share your thoughts in the comments below.

 Did you find this article helpful?
 Please don’t forget to PIN to Pinterest.